lambdamikel/LambdaSpeak3/README.md

 #### Epson Mode

-Same high speech quality as DECtalk mode, natural sounding English and Spanish speaking.
+Same high speech quality as DECtalk mode; natural sounding English and Spanish speaking.
 Easy to program.
-Check out the `ENGLISH.BAS` and `SPANISH.BAS` example programs on [the `LS300.DSK`](cpc/lambda/LS300.dsk) to learn about the syntax of the Epson mode, and the [documentation of the Epson mode in ([the manual; see section on Epson Parser.](https://www.parallax.com/sites/default/files/downloads/30016-Emic-2-Text-To-Speech-Documentation-v1.2.pdf))
+Check out the `ENGLISH.BAS` and
+`SPANISH.BAS` example programs on [the `LS300.DSK`](cpc/lambda/LS300.dsk) to learn about the syntax of the Epson mode, and the [documentation of the Epson mode in ([the manual; see section on Epson Parser.](https://www.parallax.com/sites/default/files/downloads/30016-Emic-2-Text-To-Speech-Documentation-v1.2.pdf))